Informfully/Challenges/newsimages26/images/README.md

 Below is an overview of all participating teams and their submitted runs.
 <!-- The images are accompanied by ratings from human evaluators (the leaderboard is shown below; the ratings are available as CSV files in 'survey_results'). -->

+## Participating Teams

+* AIINS-01
+* CERTH-ITI
+* FAST-DS
+* FAST-MS
+* NewsWeavers
+* TEAM-A++
+* UAmsterdam

+## Overall Results

 > Note: The images and leaderboard will be published after the workshop together with the proceedings.

+The scores below are the average ratings for each image in a run submission (on a 5-point Likert scale).
+The [survey_results](https://github.com/Informfully/Challenges/tree/main/newsimages26/images/survey_results) folder contains scores for every single image.
+The codebase for each team is available in the [workflows](https://github.com/Informfully/Challenges/tree/main/newsimages26/workflows) folder.
+Entries are sorted by score (starting with the highest at the top).

 | Run ID | Team | Description | Type | Score |
 | - | - | - | - | - |